AryanKhandelwal5/AryanKhandelwal5/README.md

 - 🚀**I'm a Computer Science student passionate about building scalable software systems and solving challenging algorithmic problems.**

-- **🌍 Interested in contributing to open-source ecosystems, collaborating on impactful projects, and learning from real-world engineering challenges..**

 - **🚀 Focused on Software Engineering, Data Structures & Algorithms, Backend Development, and Distributed Systems.**

 - **💻 Strong interest in designing reliable, high-performance applications.**